ECHOEProject/echoe/doc/documentation.md

 `<quote>`{.xml}			Used to set off a Latin or Old English quotation, paraphrase,
 						or echo of a biblical passage (registered under `@source`).
-						Nonbiblical sources, as well as a discussion of biblical sources, may be found in the separate source reports available at [ECHOE Online](https://echoe.uni-goettingen.de).
+						Nonbiblical sources may be found alongside discussions of biblical sources in the separate source reports available at [ECHOE Online](https://echoe.uni-goettingen.de).
 By encoding
-						biblical renderings directly in the XML, the corpus allows for guided searches and comparisons of such renderings for specific verses.
+						biblical renderings directly in the XML, the corpus allows users to compare all renderings of a given verse.
 Please note that TEI describes the element as setting off material "attributed by the narrator or author to some agency external to the text," but we have opted to mark up reused material irrespective of authorial attribution.
 Where multiple sources are recorded, they are space-delimited, and this may mean either that all were used or that it is difficult to determine which (e.g. which gospel) was used.

 `<redo>`{.xml}			Expresses that the same intervention was carried out twice,
 						e.g. an interlinear correction followed by an identical